-FATCA does not replace the existing US tax regimes, it may however add additional requirements and complexity to the existing tax rules you may already follow.
+FATCA does not replace the existing US tax regimes; it may however add additional requirements and complexity to the existing tax rules you may already follow.
 Should you need further advice on your tax status or FATCA classification, you should contact a professional tax advisor.

-13. Why has my other bank asked for different documentation than GIB?
+13. Why has my other bank asked for documentation that is different from than GIB?